veranyc/js-evernote-backend-starter/README.md

 ### Requirements
 1. Develop the HTML/CSS/JS front-end to support a pre-defined Rails API backend.
 (We will give you a starter back end to work with.)
 The domain model consists of Users and Notes.
 Each user has many notes.
-2. These Frontend and Backend will live in two separate repositories.
+2. The Frontend and Backend will live in two separate repositories.
 All interactions between the client and the server should be handled asynchronously (Ajax / fetch).
 3. The application should support:
     1. Selection of a user (no log in though - all info will be public)
     2. Listing all of that user's notes on a sidebar